virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 ```

 ##Custom Global Placeholders
-User defined placeholders can be predefined via <b>*globals declaration*</b>.
+Placeholders managed by users can be predefined via <b>*globals declaration*</b>.
 The corresponding declaration is performed in advance of the manifest installation.

 For example:
 ```